Collins Radio Company

 18 stud 1" long that will work fine.

-The rubber bumper type of feet are found mostly on the 32V transmitter cabinets mainly because of the weight of the transmitter.
-Some of the receiver cabinets might hole-mounted rubber feet with aluminum spacers.
+The rubber bumper type of feet are found mostly on the 32V transmitter cabinets mainly because of the weight of the transmitter (~90 lbs out of the cabinet.)
+Some of the receiver cabinets might have hole-mounted rubber feet with aluminum spacers.
 These cabinets don't have the welded riser mount for the rubber bumpers that the 32V cabinets had, so the separate aluminum spacer had to be used.
 Since the receiver weight was normally about 35 pounds, the hole-mounted feet worked fine.

 Easy Access to the Crystal Filter - How many times have you wanted to get into the Crystal Filter assembly on the 51J receiver but were intimidated by its lack of obvious and easily removable covers?
 Well, Jan Wrangel SM5MRQ, decided to get into his 51J-4 crystal filter and took photos to document just how easy it is to gain access to the Crystal Filter components.
 If the receiver is in a cabinet it has to be extracted out of the cabinet.
 Then remove the top cover and the bottom cover.
 From the top of the Crystal Filter assembly a single screw has to be removed.
 From the bottom, the choke nearest the front of the chassis has to be dismounted (just unbolt the choke - no need to unsolder the wires) to allow access to a 6-32 nut that is underneath the choke (between silk-screened IDs T101 and T102.)
 This nut mounts the bottom of the Crystal Filter top plate.
 Once the nut is removed now the top cover of the Crystal Filter can be removed from the top.
 This allows access to most of the circuitry inside.
 Reassemble in reverse order when checking, repairs or cleaning have been completed.
 If further access is required such as removal of the IF transformers inside, then more disassembly will be required.
 Complete extraction of the Crystal Filter assembly will require some unsoldering work.
 This procedure is only for simple checking, cleaning and minor repair work to the Crystal Filter.